hubmapconsortium/spatial-transcriptomics-pipeline/README.md

 - `channel_count` *int*
   The number of total channels per imaging round.
 - `cache_read_order` *string[]*
   Describes the order of the axes within each individual image file.
-Accepted values are CH, X, Y, Z.
+Accepted values are CH, X, Y, Z, R.

 Optional variables that describe the real-world locations of each fov and size of each voxel.
 These must be all unspecified or all specified.
 Required for QC to run.
 - `x_locs`, `y_locs`, `z_locs` *float[]*